kortexa-ai/GradientOS/mini-6dof-arm/assembly/README.md

 The software instructions are outdated, use USB cable from the Pi to the servo controller and start from the QUICK_START.md document.

+CAUTION: If you keep the arm constantly powered, the elbow servos might burn out from the constant load

 ## Servo motors

 Feetech STS3215-12v 30kg servos